VerAs: Verify then Assess STEM Lab Reports: Experiments

 The second baseline is the OpenQA system that most directly inspires VerAs, FiD-KD \cite{izacard2021distilling} (see above).
 In the reader module, T5 encodes the question and passage.
 The concatenation of their vectors goes to the T5 decoder.
 The retriever uses a BERT-based bi-encoder to assess the similarity of a question-passage pair, similar to DPR~\cite{karpukhin-etal-2020-dense}.
 Knowledge distillation is performed from the reader to the retriever, using reader attention scores as pseudo-labels to train the retriever.
 Here, we treat each rubric dimension as a question and each sentence as the passage.
 The class names ($[0:5]$) are spelled out, and a single time step decoding is carried out on this restricted vocabulary, as in \cite{schick2021self}.

-The third baseline reimplements VerAs as a multi-task model where each rubric dimension is treated as a separate problem, with a separate classification layer in the grader for each rubric dimension.
+The third baseline reimplements VerAs as a multi-task model: each rubric dimension becomes a separate problem, with a separate classification layer in the grader for each rubric dimension.
 The verifier module remains the same.
 VerAs$_{SEP}$ thus tests whether different classifiers are needed to handle the semantic diversity across rubric dimensions.